GOTV Victory or Get Out The Vote, is all about getting YOUR VOTERS to the polls.

 In 2012 the Romney campaign for President did not think people of color would turnout and vote for Barack Obama.

-The Romney campaign and the Karl Rove crowd were suffering from Group Think or something and thoroughly convinced themselves that these voters were unhappy with the President.
+The Romney campaign and the GOP establishment crowd was suffering from Group Think or something and thoroughly convinced themselves that these voters were unhappy with the President.

 They were wrong, African Americans out voted whites for the first time in history and Barack Obama was elected to serve another four years as President.

 Turning out Marginal Voters changes the dynamics of any race and can be part of a winning formula.

 GOTV Victory: The Marginal Undecided Voter

 Turning out undecided Marginal Voters is not easy but can help you win.

 This is almost a Hail Mary pass, but a good quarterback can pull it off.

 You must first determine if an undecided Marginal Voter is your voter by looking at demographic, geographic, and party affiliation to help make an intelligent choice here.